raspberrypilearning/cd-sebento-scratch-2/en/step_4.md

 If, like me, you don't want to go through the **whole** program every time you want to test a new bit of code, then you can move the parts you don't need out of the way for the moment!

-+ Detatch all the code from the previous card from the green flag block and drag it off to one side – but don't get rid of it entirely!
++ Detach all the code from the previous card from the green flag block and drag it off to one side — but don't get rid of it entirely!
 Just leave it in a space on the current sprite panel.

 ![The code moved to one side away from the green flag](images/drawMoveCodeAside.png)